11 Activities Legislators Can Do With Students

 5. The Perfect Pizza (elementary school)

 Lead students in a class discussion to decide on the recipe for a perfect pizza (or chocolate chip cookie, or some other treat to share).
 Should it be thin or thick crust?
 Have cheese or not?
 Lots of toppings or few?
 Encourage students to speak up about their preferences and try to persuade their classmates, and then vote on each item.
 Afterwards, explain that this is very similar to how legislators have to negotiate and make compromise decisions about issues affecting the whole state.
+Download a lesson plan for this activity.

 6. Our District (elementary school)